Big projects to tiny details, planner Jeff Hawkins leaves long legacy in Northwest Arkansas

 "Regional planning had been in decline for a number of years when he got here, and several members of the commission had left," Lindsey said.
 "He repaired those bridges between communities shortly and quickly."

-The commission has remained largely harmonious ever since, said Hawkins and others interviewed.
+The commission has remained largely harmonious ever since, Hawkins and others said.

 "Jeff is a steady hand," Lindsey said.